-Tennessee’s Smoky Mountains are home to some truly legendary restaurants!
-Serving everything from breakfast to pizza, these eateries have built loyal followings for their unmatched quality and local charm.
-To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to seven famous restaurants in Gatlinburg and the Smokies.
+As with any popular vacation destination, there are some places to eat that are of legend.
+People talk about them so much that they’re famous in their own right, so when you come on vacation, you want to try these restaurants in Gatlinburg TN!
+Serving everything from breakfast to pizza, these places to eat in Gatlinburg have built loyal followings for their unmatched quality and local charm.
+To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to 6 famous restaurants in Gatlinburg TN and the Smokies.

 1. The Pancake Pantry

 When the Pancake Pantry opened its doors in 1960 it was the state of Tennessee’s very first pancake house.
-Since then, the Gatlinburg area has become a mecca for breakfast restaurants, but the Pantry still remains the region’s most celebrated destination for flapjacks.
+Since then, the Gatlinburg area has become a mecca for breakfast restaurants, but the Pancake Pantry still remains the region’s most celebrated destination for flapjacks.
 The Pancake Pantry owes its longevity to its superior ingredients, such as fresh whipped cream, real butter, and rich maple syrup.
 Guests can choose from 24 varieties of hotcakes, which include gourmet takes on old favorites like Wild Blueberry Pancakes and Swiss Chocolate Chip Pancakes, and unique creations, such as Sweet Potato Pancakes and Banana Pineapple Triumph Pancakes.
-Be sure to bring cash, as the Pancake Pantry does not accept credit or debit cards.
+Be sure to bring cash, as this is one of the Gatlinburg restaurants that does not accept credit or debit cards.

 2. The Donut Friar

 Located right behind the Pancake Pantry in The Village Shops, The Donut Friar offers more wonderful breakfast options for anyone with a sweet tooth.
-Open at 5 a.m. each morning, this beloved bakery makes its melt-in-your-mouth donuts onsite every day.
+Open at 5 a.m. each morning, this beloved placed to eat in Gatlinburg makes its melt-in-your-mouth donuts onsite every day.
 In addition to its spectacular donuts, The Friar is well known for its cinnamon bread, puff pastries, danishes, cookies, cinnamon rolls, coffee, espresso, cappuccino, and latte.
 Guests can enjoy their treats in The Donut Friar’s upstairs dining area or outside by The Village’s iconic fountain.
-Like the Pancake Pantry, The Donut Friar is a cash-only business.
+Like the Pancake Pantry, The Donut Friar is a cash only restaurant in Gatlinburg TN.

 3. Best Italian Cafe & Pizzeria